trilogy-group/cloudfixLinter-demo-CDK/README.md

       Default output format [None]:

 5. This CDK project has 2 stacks, deploy them (if not done already)
-    ### NOTE- Please ensure that you have exported the `ACCOUNT_ID` and `REGION` as env vars before deploying resources.
+    #### NOTE- Please ensure that you have exported the `ACCOUNT_ID` and `REGION` as env vars before deploying resources.
     - To export  `ACCOUNT_ID` and `REGION` as env vars run
     ```
     export ACCOUNT_ID=YOUR_AWS_ACCOUNT_ID; export REGION=us-east-1;cdk deploy --all
     ```
+    **Note :-**
+       1. This will create .cdkout folder in your working directory with all the output from cdk deployment.
-    **Note : - For demo purpose we have already deployed both the stacks (CfDemoStack, CDKDemoStack2) in Q3 of TrilogyAccount.
-You can skip this step if you have logged in to the mentioned account.**
+       2. For demo purpose we have already deployed both the stacks (CfDemoStack, CDKDemoStack2) in Q3 of TrilogyAccount.
+You can skip this step if you have logged in to the mentioned account.

 6. Run the following command to generate reccos
     ```
-    python utils/gen_recco.py CfDemoStack CDKDemoStack2
+    python utils/gen_recco.py cdkProjectStack cdkProjectSimpleResources
     ```
 7. Use mock cloudfix responses:
     1. Go to VS Code settings